 The benchmark estimates of gross output and of sales for the following types of NPISHs are based on data on expenses and receipts from the Census Bureau's Economic Census: health, recreation, nursery schools, commercial and vocational schools, research, social services, foundations and grantmaking and giving organizations, social advocacy organizations, civic and social organizations, and professional and similar organizations and legal services.
 The expense data on depreciation is adjusted to a replacement-cost basis using BEA estimates of current- and historical-cost depreciation.
 The receipts data provide sales of both primary services and of unrelated and secondary sales.
-The annual estimates for all but one of these types of NPISHs are based on data on expenses and receipts from the Census Bureau's Service Annual Survey.
-For commercial and vocational schools, the annual estimates for both expenses and sales are based on wage data from the BLS Quarterly Census of Employment and Wages (QCEW).
+The annual estimates for all of these types of NPISHs are based on data on expenses and receipts from the Census Bureau's Service Annual Survey.